the real-world value of industry-university partnership

 training tomorrow’s innovators and entrepreneurs

-Entrepreneurial ecosystems thrive when they are dynamic; partnerships formed and sustained across ecosystem stakeholders — including universities, foundations, industry actors, and nonprofits — fortify the options that innovators have when developing and commercializing new solutions to global problems.
+Entrepreneurial ecosystems thrive when they are dynamic; partnerships formed and sustained across ecosystem collaborators — including universities, foundations, industry actors, and nonprofits — fortify the options that innovators have when developing and commercializing new solutions to global problems.
 Universities have also looked to strengthen industry partnerships to expand experiential learning and employment opportunities for students, which help students develop the skills and training they need to start solving problems as soon as they enter the workforce.

 At the University of Michigan’s Center for Entrepreneurship, the TechLab: Climate Change fellowship program allows students to work alongside startups working in environmental sustainability.
 These include LanzaTech, a carbon recycling company that uses microbes to transform waste exhaust from steel mills into ethanol, and SkyBaron, which creates consumer products using captured and recycled carbon.